Research Team

 Research Fellow

 Leonardo BRUNI is Research Fellow at the ChinaMed Project.
-He is also a graduate student of the Sciences Po-Peking University Dual Master’s Degree in International Relations and International Development and holds a B.A. in International Relations and Diplomatic Affairs from the University of Bologna.
-His research interests include China-EU relations and international development cooperation.
+He is also a Research Fellow at the University of Milan, a graduate of the Sciences Po-Peking University Dual Master’s Degree in International Relations and International Development and holds a B.A. in International Relations and Diplomatic Affairs from the University of Bologna.
+His research interests include China-EU relations, international political economy and international development cooperation.

 Research Fellow